Zachhi/FlockingBoids-VS/README.md

 * SFML (Simple and Fast Multi-Media Library) 2.5.1 or later is required in order to run this program.
 You can install SFML here: https://www.sfml-dev.org/download/sfml/2.5.1/
 * Since we are using Visual Studio, download the Visual c++ 15 from the sfml website

-**If you don't have access to Visual Studio, or are on linux, scroll to the top to find the other version**
+**If you don't have access to Visual Studio, or you are on linux, scroll to the top to find the other version**

 ### Installing and Executing